aimeegill03/group2/README.md

 2- Analysis is a folder that contains the analysis in this mini-thesis.
 This includes the code for all models, with all variations used in the paper/what we adapted for our project.

+# Contributors
+The five contributors to this project are from group 2 of Data Science in Finance seminar, 2025, taught by Dr. Amar Soebhag.
+Our names follow:
+1) Shima Alimohammadipiraraei
+2) Joseph Barber
+3) Mingyang Ding
+4) Aimee Gill
+5) Anh Pham

 # Please note, we have provided all the code used in our project.
 We have created this code with all intents and purposes to recreate and extend the work from:
 Choi, D., Jiang, W., & Zhang, C. (2024).
 Alpha go everywhere: Machine learning and international stock returns.
 Available at SSRN 3489679.